mklasinc/re-tweak/README.md

 ### How does it work?

-I am performing a man-in-the-middle attack, which is a widespread form of online spoofing [1](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+Using NodeJS [http-mitm-proxy module](https://github.com/joeferner/node-http-mitm-proxy), I am performing a man-in-the-middle attack, which is a widespread form of online spoofing
+[1](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 Man-in-the-middle attack is classified as a cyber attack and is illegal in most countries around the world.